Strange96/LogOps/README.md

 Parent repository for LogOps, containing links to the repositories that contain the services which make up LogOps

 # Setup requirements
-Setting up the system requires a Kubernetes solution either supporting LoadBalancers (e.g. Amazon EKS), or a local Kubernetes setup
+Setting up the system requires a Kubernetes solution either supporting LoadBalancers (e.g. Amazon EKS), or a local Kubernetes setup (e.g. Kind (Kubernetes in Docker) https://github.com/kubernetes-sigs/kind)

 To get the code of the entire system, clone this repository along the submodules with: